data-provider/core/README.md

 * `provider` _(Object)_: [Data Provider][data-provider] provider or selector instance.
 * `interval` _(Number)_: Interval in miliseconds to clean the provider dependencies cache.
 Default is 5000.
 * `options` _(Object)_: Options object that will be passed as is to the `cleanCache` method of providers or `cleanDependenciesCache` method of selectors.
 Check the [data-provider API documentation](https://www.data-provider.org/docs/api-providers-and-selectors-methods) for further info.
-Options can be defined as second argument as well if interval is omitted.
+Options can be defined as second argument if interval is omitted.

 #### Examples